-It's probably a historical accident that led to this significant settlement being called "Tongue" rather than "Kirkiboll", a name coming from the Old Norse for "Church Farm" and now applied to the uphill areas of the village.
+It's probably a historical accident that led to this significant settlement on the north coast being called "Tongue" rather than "Kirkiboll", a name coming from the Old Norse for "Church Farm" and now applied to the uphill areas of the village.

 The name Tongue also has Old Norse origins, but more obvious ones.
 It comes from "tunga" or tongue of land projecting into the loch.
 But although the Norse probably lived here between the 900s and 1200s, nothing certain has been found of their settlement.

-Perhaps Tongue's most significant moment in history came in early 1746 when the ship Hazard, en route for Inverness, fled into the Kyle of Tongue to evade the HMS Sheerness, a Royal Navy frigate.
-It was carrying over £13,000 in gold coins to fund Bonnie Prince Charlie's rebellion, and its crew took the gold ashore in an effort to carry it overland to its destination.
+Perhaps Tongue's most significant moment in history came in early 1746 when the ship Hazard, en route for Inverness, fled into the Kyle of Tongue to evade HMS Sheerness, a Royal Navy frigate.
+It was carrying a large quanitity of gold coins to fund Bonnie Prince Charlie's rebellion and its crew took the gold ashore in an effort to carry it overland to its destination.

-Tongue became something other than an island community relying on the sea for its communications in 1828, when Thomas Telford completed the road south to Lairg.
+Tongue was effectively an island community, relying on the sea for its communications, until 1828, when Thomas Telford completed the road south to Lairg.
 In 1836 a road to Thurso followed, complete with a daily coach, and during the rest of the 1800s efforts to complete the road west to Durness continued, though as late as 1894 anyone making that journey relied on ferries to cross the Kyle of Tongue, the River Hope, and Loch Eriboll.